ncmoliver/ai-case-study/README.md

     *ShotTracker*

 **When was the company incorporated?** <br><br>
-    *ShotTracker was incorporated in the year 2013.*
+    *ShotTracker was incorporated 11 years ago, in the year 2013.*

 **Who are the founders of the company?**<br><br>
     *Bruce Ianni and Davyeon founded the company ShotTracker.
 Ianni played football at John Carroll University and Ross played basketball at Benedictine College.*